briancavalier/creed/README.md

 earliest.
 If all input promises reject, the returned promise rejects.

-If there are input promises that are already fulfilled or fulfill simultaneously, race prefers the one encountered first in the iteration order.
+If there are input promises that are already fulfilled or fulfill simultaneously, any prefers the one encountered first in the iteration order.

 Note the differences from `race()`.